 This training is designed to prepare advocates to work with victims of sex trafficking.
 The training examines the crime of sex trafficking, the dynamics between victims and their traffickers, how to identify at-risk individuals, the obstacles victims may face in accessing services, and ways to help survivors restore their lives.

-The purpose of this training is to teach Maryland educators and clinicians the effects of child sexual abuse (CSA), prevention techniques, and Maryland-specific mandatory reporting requirements.
+The purpose of this online training is to teach Maryland educators and clinicians the effects of child sexual abuse (CSA), prevention techniques, and Maryland-specific mandatory reporting requirements.

 MCASA appreciates the Maryland Department of Health for its support of this project.

 These trainings are created to address the specific needs of our audiences.
 The training topic can vary from the needs of a specific underserved population to newfound prevention tactics.
 These trainings can be created to delve into the more specific needs, questions, and topics of your community.
 If there is a special topic you would like MCASA to provide for your organization that is not listed above, please fill out our online